DhanushSriniv/sql-data-warehouse-project/README.md

-# **📊End-to-End SQL Data Engineering Project for Contoso Retail**
+# **📊 End-to-End SQL Data Engineering Project for Contoso Retail**

 Welcome to the **End-to-End SQL Data Engineering Project** repository!
-This is a comprehensive data warehousing solution demonstrating enterprise-grade design and implementation using the **Medallion Architecture** pattern, and this includes SQL analytics solution built for a fictional retail company, Contoso Retail, to centralize sales data, improve data quality, and enable self‑service analytics across teams.
+This is a comprehensive data warehousing solution demonstrating enterprise-grade design and implementation using the **Medallion Architecture** pattern, and this includes SQL based analytics solution built for a fictional retail company, Contoso Retail, to centralize sales data, improve data quality, and enable self‑service analytics across teams.

 ---